 It’s kind of silly how excited I get when I come up with ways to use my leftover ingredients.
 This week when I peeked into my fridge I noticed that I still had a lot of leftover fresh dill, carrots, and celery from my amazing Matzo Ball Soup.
-I almost made a second batch of soup (because I liked it that much), but decided to repurpose the leftovers into a delicious dill flavored vegetable dip and crudités.
+I almost made a second batch of soup (because I liked it that much), but decided to repurpose the leftovers into a delicious dilly vegetable dip and crudités.
 What was once produce “on its way out” was now a delicious and fresh between-meal snack.
 Woot!

 This vegetable dip is ultra simple: sour cream, a little garlic powder, lemon pepper, salt, and fresh dill.
 DONE.
 It tastes great immediately, but the flavors blend a bit and get more smooth after sitting in the fridge for a bit.
 If you have leftover green onion, that would be a great substitute for the dill, or even an addition to it.
 I made a small batch because it was just for me, but this recipe can easily be doubled or tripled for a bigger crowd.

 It’s obviously great for dipping fresh vegetables (carrots, celery, broccoli, cherry tomatoes, bell peppers, cauliflower), but it would also be great as a spread on a vegetable sandwich or a veggie filled wrap sandwich.
 And since the flavors go really well with Greek inspired dishes, I wouldn’t be opposed to putting this on a Greek salad or Shawarma wrap.

 - 1/2 cup sour cream ($0.47)

 - 1 tsp chopped fresh dill ($0.30)

 - In a small bowl, combine the sour cream, lemon pepper, salt, and garlic powder.